cornjuliox/ignoramus/README.md

 # About
 I got tired of having to manually search for and download .gitignore files so I wrote this script.

+Normally, I'd go here -> [here](https://github.com/github/gitignore) , find the relevant gitignore, click the filename, click on 'raw', copy-paste the file from my browser into a text editor, and save.

-I normally pull them from [here](https://github.com/github/gitignore) but that's several steps too many for me.
+That's one too many steps for me.

 # Usage
 You need to install 'requests' for this to work.
 Then make script executable via `chmod a+x <script>`.